Partner Visa Case Study: My Partner Is In Jail, Is It Possible to Apply Partner Visa 2022?

 In short, the Australian Department of Home Affairs has implemented these rules to ensure the safety of its visa applicants, dependent children and the wider Australian community.

-Have this Partner Visa Case Study helps you with your case?
+Does this Partner Visa Case Study help you with your case?

 If you or your partner have been convicted of an offence and you’re unsure about whether or not it will affect your application, contact us at ONE derland Consulting.